GeorgiaBreckell/assembly_pipeline/README.md

 ```
 Specifiy the number of cores you have available for the pipeline after the --cores option.

-A dry run (initiated with the -np flag) can be useful to check installation and config file correct.
+A dry run (initiated with the -np flag) can be useful to check the installation and config file is correct.